While We Were Dating by Jasmine Guillory

 Pub Date: 7/13/21

-Disclaimer: I received a free advanced digital copy of this book from Ballantine Books in exchange for my honest opinion.
+Disclaimer: I received a free advanced digital copy of this book from Berkley and free audiobook copy from Penguin Random House audio in exchange for my honest opinion.
 This has no effect on my opinion, review, or rating.